spyrossak/TR24-Smart-Spaces-Hands-on-Lab/iot-hub-gateway-sdk-physical-device.md

 When you run the sample, you can use the [Device Explorer or iothub-explorer][lnk-explorer-tools] tool to monitor the messages the gateway forwards from the SensorTag device.

 ## Send Cloud-to-Device Messages
-The BLE module also supports sending instructions from the Azure IoT Hub to the device.
+The BLE module also supports sending instructions from Azure IoT Hub to the device.
 You can use the [Azure IoT Hub Device Explorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md) or the [IoT Hub Explorer](https://github.com/Azure/azure-iot-sdks/tree/master/tools/iothub-explorer) to send JSON messages that the BLE gateway module passes on to the BLE device.
-For example, if you are using the Texas Instruments SensorTag device then you can send the following JSON messages to the device from IoT Hub.
+If you are using the Texas Instruments SensorTag device then you can turn on the red LED, green LED, or buzzer by sending commands from IoT Hub.
+To do this, first send the following two JSON messages in order.
+Then you can send any of the commands to turn on the lights or buzzer.

-* Reset all LEDs and the buzzer (turn them off)
+1 Reset all LEDs and the buzzer (turn them off)

     ```json
     {